AmoebeLabs/swiss-army-knife-card-manual/docs/basics/entity-state-converters.md

 Version 2.5.1 adds some predefined converters for entities state, attribute or secondary info.

 ##:sak-sak-logo: State converters
+State converters are built-in state conversions.
+Incoming states are converted before passed on to the tools to be used in animations, colorstops, etc.

+Without these predefined converters, you would have to use a `derived_entity` to do the job.

+The 3 supported converters are the one that I use most.

 | Converter | Parameter | Description |
 | - | - | - |
 | 'brightness_pct'| `none` | Converts the 0..255 brightness state to 0..100% brightness percentage. <br>Used by for instance by a (circular) slider to control brightness percentage |